How to think in English and stop directly translating from your mother tongue

 CONCLUSION - HOW TO THINK IN ENGLISH THE RIGHT WAY

-When learners ask me how to think in English, I can only tell them that the journey to the promised land is an arduous one.
+If a student asks me how to think in English, I can only tell them that the journey to the promised land is an arduous one.